kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

 - Verify scheduler performance and latency overhead with large device counts.

 #### GA
-- Proven adoption in real-world DRA drivers (e.g., dra-driver-cpu, dra-driver-nvidia-gpu, dra-driver-nvidia-tpus, dranet).
+- Proven adoption in deployment manifests and user documentation for real-world DRA drivers (e.g., dra-driver-cpu, dra-driver-nvidia-gpu, dra-driver-nvidia-tpus, dranet).
 - Allowing time for feedback
 - All issues and gaps identified as feedback during beta are resolved